 What is Citizen Science?

 Citizen Science is all about research.
 Citizens and hobby scientists can contribute to new knowledge through their collaboration and their special know-how.
 They can support researchers while doing something they are interested in.
-And they will also get the opportunity to link with other people who are interested in the same topics and to learn new things from the world of research.
-Citizen Science is explained very well in this Video.
+And they will also get the opportunity to connect with others who are interested in the same topics and to learn new things from the world of research.

 How it all began

 Citizen science is not an invention of the 21st century.
 In Austria, for example, a network of observers has been supporting the Zentralanstalt für Meteorologie und Geodynamik (ZAMG) in monitoring the flora since 1856.

 One of the best-known citizen scientists worldwide is the monk Gregor Mendel (1822-1884) who was born in the Czech Republic and also stayed in Austria in the mid-19th century.
 He is mainly known as the originator of classical genetics.
 As a passionate plant expert, he carried out cross-breeding experiments with peas, from which he deduced “Mendel's Laws of Inheritance”.
 They explain the regularities that the hereditary traits follow in simple inheritance.